-Teach Today Lead Today is approved by the Colorado Department of Education as an alternative teacher or principal licensure program designed for people who would like to be a licensed teacher or principal in the state of Colorado, but who have not yet completed a teacher or principal licensure program.
-This program is located in Fort Morgan and is open to neighboring districts in addition to Fort Morgan.
+Now enrolling teachers for the 2023-2024 school year!!
+Teach Today is approved by the Colorado Department of Education as an alternative teacher or principal licensure program designed for people who would like to be a licensed teacher or principal in the state of Colorado, but who have not yet completed a teacher or principal licensure program.
+This program is located in Fort Morgan and is open to teachers or principals across the state.

 - Bachelor's Degree